 Important aspects of the car’s appeal include the conventional styling, smart interior, space for four adults and a reasonably sized 435 litre boot.
 Higher trim levels are well equipped too, including Nissan’s ProPilot self-driving technology, leather seats, LED headlights and a Bose sound system as standard.
 Performance matches conventional petrol and diesel-powered hatchback rivals with a 0-62mph time of 7.9 seconds.

-the market.
-The i3 offers an excellent drive and boasts a hi-tech and very well specced interior to match the eye-catching exterior.
+The BMW i3 offers an excellent drive and boasts a hi-tech and very well specced interior to match the eye-catching exterior.
 The cabin is spacious with plenty of room for four adults, even if the small 260-litre boot is something of a compromise.

-The car has a generous battery life as well, with its 42kWh battery offering a claimed range of 192 miles under the WLTP cycle.
-Prices for the standard i3 start at around £36,000 before the £3,000 Government plug-in car grant.
+The car has a generous battery life as well, with its 42.2kWh battery offering a claimed range of around 160 miles.
+Prices for the standard i3 start at around £38,000.
 BMW claims that charging the battery to 80% takes 40 minutes when using a 50kW fast-charger.

 The Kia e-Niro may look very similar to the standard petrol and diesel Niro models but there are styling differences, including a closed-off grille that helps to reduce drag.
 The e-Niro also has a new front bumper and unique alloy wheels with blue bodywork accents, hinting at its eco credentials.